basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/python.md

 python setup.py install
 ```

+### Connecting to Riak

-Now, let's start the Python REPL, and let’s get set up.
+Now, let's start the Python REPL and get set up.
 Enter the following into the Python REPL:

 ```python
 import riak